Bachelor of Child Studies

-Experiential learning is an essential component of the Bachelor of Child Studies Degree.
-These opportunities (fieldwork, practicum and capstone courses) introduce students to a wide array of practice, agencies and skilled professionals.
-Graduates will have completed three practica over the course of study, along with a capstone course.
-These provide students with the opportunity to gain first-hand experience in their related discipline.
-The practicum is a place to begin learning from others and to receive supervision in the development of core skills for competent early childhood education or child and youth care practice.
+Experiential learning is an essential component of the Bachelor of Child Studies degree.
+Practicum opportunities and capstone courses introduce students to a wide array of practice, agencies and skilled professionals.
+Graduates will have completed four community-based practica over the course of study, along with a capstone course.
+These practicum placements provide students with the opportunity to gain first-hand experience in their related discipline.
+The practicum is a place to begin learning from others and receive supervision in the development of core skills for competent early childhood education or child and youth care practice.

 Here are some of the innovative and impactful projects that our students have worked on over the past few years: